bdecelis/deep-whisper/README.md

 ## Installation

-### Step 1: Install PyTorch with the correct CUDA build
+### Step 1 — Install PyTorch with the correct CUDA build

 PyTorch must be installed with a CUDA-specific build.
 The key is to match the **CUDA version already in use by your Python environment**, not necessarily the highest version your hardware supports.
-These can differ.
-ComfyUI, for example, may be pinned to a specific CUDA version.
+These can differ — ComfyUI, for example, may be pinned to a specific CUDA version.

 **If torch is already installed** (e.g. you are installing into a ComfyUI environment), check which CUDA version it uses: